Can’t Change the Temperature on Your Samsung Dryer? Solved!

 #1 The Cycle Doesn’t Support Temperature Adjustments

-If your dryer is running correctly and can adjust some of the settings, you probably have some of the cycles activated.
+If your dryer is running correctly and you can adjust some of the settings, you probably have some of the cycles activated.
 Switch back to normal or manual dry cycles to change the temperature settings for your next load.

 #2 Dryer Settings